What happens if you contribute or transfer too much to your FHSAs

 Derek decides to transfer $6,000 as a designated transfer from his FHSA to his RRSP.
 He fills out the form and his financial institution completes the direct transfer from his FHSA to his RRSP.

-Derek is aware that he will have to pay a 1% tax on the highest excess FHSA amount for each of the months of April, May, June, July and August 2023.
-He must also file a return to report and pay the tax on his excess FHSA amount.
+Derek is aware that he will have to pay a 1% tax on the highest excess FHSA amount for each of the months of April, May, June, July and August 2024.
+He must also file Form RC728, First Home Savings Account (FHSA) Return and Form RC728-SCH-A Schedule A, Excess FHSA Amounts, to report and pay the tax on her excess FHSA amount.

 Allowable FHSA deduction